Background

 Logistics

 Seeley Mudd Hall is located at the southwest corner of the first year Quadrangle (31 Quadrangle Drive).
 Paid parking is available at the Amherst Town Common and Boltwood Drive (approximately 8 minute walk).
-PVTA Bus Service is available from the Converse Hall stop.
+PVTA Bus Service is available from the Converse Hall stop (approximately 5 minute walk).

 Copyright © 2024 Amherst College.
 All rights reserved.